OpenSeizureDetector/OpenSeizureDatabase/user_tools/nnTraining2/reports/cnn_lstm_aug2026/CNN_LSTM_Training_Report_August_2026.md

 ## Executive Summary

 This report presents the training and validation results for a CNN-LSTM seizure detection model trained on the OpenSeizureDatabase (OSDB) Version 1.11.
-The model demonstrates strong performance with a True Positive Rate (TPR) of 89.4% and False Positive Rate (FPR) of 17.7% on the production test set.
+The model demonstrates strong performance with a True Positive Rate (TPR) of 89% and False Positive Rate (FPR) of 18% on the production test set.

 Nested k-fold cross-validation was performed using both 3×3 and 5×5 configurations to assess model generalization.
+The 3x3 nested k-fold cross validation demonstrated good model generalisation and performance consistent with the production training run.

-**Key Finding:** The 5×5 nested cross-validation shows higher FPR (25.3% ± 5.0%) compared to both the production run (17.7%) and 3×3 validation (18.7% ± 1.2%).
+**Key Finding:** The 5×5 nested cross-validation shows higher FPR (25.3% ± 5.0%) compared to both the production run (18%) and 3×3 validation (18.7% ± 1.2%).
 This discrepancy is primarily attributed to increased statistical variability from smaller test set sizes and higher sensitivity to data partitioning in the 5-fold scheme.
+This suggests that for the dataset size that we have, using 3x3 nested k-fold validation is more appropriate to demonstrate that the model generalises to unseen data correctly.

 ---